quasarframework/quasar-framework.org/source/components/flex-css.md

 However if you explicitly do not want to wrap and by so doing you want to fit all content into one line, then add `no-wrap` CSS helper class.

-Also, if you want to wrap in reverse order, then `reverse-wrap` is available.
+Also, if you want to wrap in reverse order, then `reverse-wrap` is available to be set on the parent.

 | Class Name | Description |
 | --- | --- |